briandant/mac-dev-playbook/README.md

 This playbook installs and configures most of the software I use on my Mac for web and software development.
 Some things in macOS are slightly difficult to automate, so I still have some manual installation steps, but at least it's all documented here.

-This is a work in progress, and is mostly a means for me to document my current Mac's setup.
-I'll be evolving this playbook over time.

 *See also*:

   - [Boxen](https://github.com/boxen)